What is a Physician Anesthesiologist?

 Anesthesiologist assistants complete a four year undergraduate college degree that includes satisfying pre-med requirements.
 Anesthesiologist assistants are highly skilled health professionals who have satisfactorily completed an accredited anesthesiologist assistant education program.
 Upon completion of an accredited AA program, a student may become certified by passing the National Commission for Certification of Anesthesiologist Assistants examination (NCCAA).
 Performance information for test items and the overall exam are provided by the National Board of Medical Examiners (NBME).

 AAs are trained extensively in the delivery of safe and high quality anesthesia care, as well as advanced patient monitoring techniques.
 As nonphysician anesthetists, AAs work under the direction of licensed physician anesthesiologists to implement anesthesia care plans.
 An AA may not practice outside the field of anesthesia or apart from the supervision of an anesthesiologist.

 What is a Nurse Anesthetist?

-A nurse anesthetist or is registered nurse who has satisfactorily completed an accredited nurse anesthesia training program.
+A nurse anesthetist is a registered nurse who has satisfactorily completed an accredited nurse anesthesia training program.
 In 1980 the American Association of Nurse Anesthetists mandated that all applicants to nurse anesthetist programs must have a minimum of a Bachelor of Science (but not necessarily a bachelor’s degree in nursing)—a requirement that took effect in July 1987.
 Nurses must gain at least one year of practice experience before entering an accredited nurse anesthesia training program.
 Following completion of a 2 to 3 year program they are required to pass a national certification examination.

 Nurse anesthetists are nonphysician anesthetists who specialize in the provision of anesthesia care and participate in the administration of anesthesia in a variety of surgical cases.
 They are frequently supervised by a physician anesthesiologist, but may also work under the supervision of other physicians.

 What is an Anesthesia Care Team?

 Directed by a physician anesthesiologist, the Anesthesia Care Team consists of physician anesthesiologists supervising qualified nonphysician anesthesia providers and/or resident physicians in training in the provision of anesthesia care.